5/8/2025

 Chief Executive Officer

-Let me let me take the first part of that question and then then I'll pass on to to Brian.
-Look, I think, you know, improving a free cash flow and the example that I mentioned, especially around inventories, that's something you need to continuously work on.
-And that's what we're doing.
-So I wouldn't call it a low hanging fruit.
-But I think it's something that you can improve step by step and, you know, make significant gains throughout 2025 and even beyond that.
-And that will drive a certain level of free cash flow improvement.
-But there are also other levels in that.
-I'll pass on to Brian.
+Let me take the first part of that question, and then I'll pass on to Brian.
+Look, I think, you know, improving your free cash flow and the example that I mentioned, especially around inventories, that's something you need to continuously work on, and that's what we're doing.
+I wouldn't call it a low-hanging fruit, but I think it's something that you can improve step by step and make significant gains throughout 2025 and even beyond that, and that will drive a certain level of free cash flow improvement.
+But there are also other levels, and I'll pass on to Brian.

 speaker